Fort Lauderdale POP & SUI Surgery Lawyer

 Contact a POP & SUI Lawyer Now

 If you or a loved one has suffered complications arising from the use of transvaginal mesh in POP or SUI surgical procedures you may be entitled to compensation from the medical device manufacturers.
-Call or contact the attorneys in Fort Lauderdale at the Leifer Law Firm today to schedule a free consultation of your case.
+Call or contact the attorneys in Fort Lauderdale at Leifer & Ramirez today to schedule a free consultation of your case.